-Dr. Remy Dou is a clinical assistant professor with dual appointments in the Department of Teaching and Learning and the STEM Transformation Institute at Florida International University in Miami, Fl.
-His current research addresses the academic and social experiences of diverse individuals in formal and informal settings and how those experiences shape factors related to STEM career decision-making, like interest, identity, anxiety, and self-efficacy.
-As an instructor, he contributes to the preparation of pre-service STEM teachers, as well as mentors students seeking research experiences in STEM education.
+Dr. Remy Dou is a visiting clinical assistant professor and NSF CAREER awardee with dual appointments in the Department of Teaching and Learning and the STEM Transformation Institute at Florida International University in Miami, Fl.
+His current research explores the academic and social experiences of diverse individuals in informal STEM learning settings and how those experiences shape factors related to STEM career decision-making, like interest, identity, and self-efficacy.
+He also spends some of his time examining K-12 STEM teacher leadership in education policy arenas.
+As an educator, he contributes to the preparation of pre-service STEM teachers, as well as mentors students seeking research experiences in STEM education.

 Dr. Dou’s collaborative interests lie in the affective dimension of participants’ experiences in informal learning environments.
 He is particularly interested in work that contributes to our understanding of STEM identity, career choice, and equity.
 He is also deeply interested in and familiar with a variety of statistical and analytical tools, including social network analysis, structural equation modeling, hierarchical linear modeling, and longitudinal analysis of network data.